GoLearnToCode/kiei925-spring17/weeks/1/homework.md

 **HINTS**

 - The application layout file is `app/views/layouts.html.erb`
-- Your CSS goes in `app/assets/stylesheets/application.css`
+- Your css goes in `app/assets/stylesheets/application.css` after all of the comments
-- Watch your server log for interesting things!!!
+- Watch your server log for interesting things.
 We will learn more about it next week.